-The main concern that motivates the inclusion of lagged outcomes as controls in a dynamic panel data model (DPDM) for \textit{observed} outcomes in \eqref{eq:DPDM} is that the treatment is (mean) independent of potential outcomes only after conditioning on the \emph{observed} history of past treatment and outcome.
+The main concern that motivates the inclusion of lagged outcomes as controls in a dynamic panel data model (DPDM) for \textit{observed} outcomes in \eqref{eq:DPDM} is that the potential outcomes are (mean) independent from the treatments only after conditioning on the \emph{observed} history of past treatments and outcomes.
 The assumption below formalizes such conditional independence.
 For subsequent references, we include both a full and mean version of the assumption.
 We drop individual subscripts $i$ to simplify notation.

 \begin{assumption}[Sequential Exchangeability] Let $1 \leq s \leq t \leq T$, and let $d^{s}$ and $d^t$ denote subvectors of the first $s$ and $t$ terms in $d^T\equiv (d_1,\dots, d_{s}, \dots, d_t, \dots, d_T)$ respectively. \begin{enumerate}[a.] \item Under (full) sequential exchangeability,